- The battery terminals are loose or corroded ("Weekly checks").

 The engine does not develop power

-- Unequal or low compression in the engine cylinders (Section 1).
+- Uneven or low compression in engine cylinders (Section 1).

 - Fuel system damage (Section FOR).

-- Faulty Fuel Pump - Diesel Models (Section FOR).
+- Fuel pump faulty - diesel models (Section FOR).

-- Low oil level or wrong grade of oil ("Weekly checks").
+- Low oil level or wrong type of oil ("Weekly checks").

 - Defective oil pressure sensor (Section 4A).

-- Worn engine bearings and - or oil pump (Section 1).
+- The engine bearings and/or oil pump are worn out (Section 1).

 - High engine operating temperature (Section 2).

-- Defective oil pump bypass valve (Section 1).
+- The oil pump bypass valve is faulty (Section 1).

 - Excessive increase in carbon content in the engine (Section 1).